hugocore/e-commerce-shop/README.md

 for this simple use case.

-- The `Shipments` class is probably doing to much and could be refactored into smaller components.
+- The `Shipments` class is probably doing to much and could be refactored in smaller components.
 The serialization of shipments into hashes could also be done outside this class.
 For simplicity, I've decided to keep it all in one.